tenjin/tenjin-android-sdk/README.md

 ## <a id="google-play-services"></a>Google Play Services and Install Referrer

-If you are doing distribution with Google Play, you will need to add <a href="https://developers.google.com/android/guides/setup" target="_new">Google Play Services</a> and <a href="https://developer.android.com/google/play/installreferrer/library" target="_new">Install Referrer</a> libraries, add it to your build.gradle file.
+If you are distributing your app with Google Play, you will need to add <a href="https://developers.google.com/android/guides/setup" target="_new">Google Play Services</a> and <a href="https://developer.android.com/google/play/installreferrer/library" target="_new">Install Referrer</a> libraries, add it to your build.gradle file.
+**If you are distributing your app outside of Google Play, don't implement Google Play Services, otherwise the attribution won't work properly.**

 ```java
 dependencies {